-- Level inputs to the valuation methodology are quoted prices for identical assets or liabilities in active markets; - Level 2 inputs to the valuation methodology included quoted prices for identical assets or liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
+- Level 1 inputs to the valuation methodology are quoted prices for identical assets or liabilities in active markets; - Level 2 inputs to the valuation methodology included quoted prices for identical assets or liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
 Level 2 valuations are based on inputs, including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the marketplace; and, - Level 3 inputs to the valuation methodology are not based on observable market data.

-Cash and cash equivalents, marketable securities and the investment are recorded based on Level 1 of the fair-value hierarchy.
-Investment in RepliCel is recorded based on Level 1 of the fair value hierarchy for shares released from escrow and shares in escrow are recorded based on Level 2 of the fair value hierarchy.
+Cash and cash equivalents and shares held in RepliCel are recorded based on Level 1 of the fair value hierarchy.
+The shares held in RepliCel are recorded based on Level 1 of the fair value hierarchy.
+The warrant component of the units held in RepliCel are recorded based on Level 2 of the fair value hierarchy.

-The carrying value of trade and other receivables, due from related parties, accounts payable and accrued liabilities and due to related parties equals fair value due to the short-term nature of these balances.
+The carrying value of trade and other receivables, due from related parties, accounts payable and accrued liabilities, notes payable and due to related parties equals fair value due to the short-term nature of these balances.

 The Company's risk management policies are established to identify and analyze the risks faced by the Company, to set appropriate risk limits and controls, and to monitor risks and adherence to market conditions and the Company's activities.
 The Company has exposure to credit risk, liquidity risk and market risk as a result of its use of financial instruments.
 This note presents information about the Company's exposure to each of the above risks and the Company's objectives, policies and processes for measuring and managing these risks.
-Further quantitative disclosures are included throughout these consolidated financial statements.
 The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
-The Board has implemented and monitors compliance with the risk management policies as set out herein:
+The Board of Directors has implemented and monitors compliance with the risk management policies as set out herein: